caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 ### Recommended resources

 - Cracking the Coding Interview: This is the bible for coding interviews.
-Now, I'd be irresponsible if I just name the book and not explain you how to study it.
+Now, I'd be irresponsible if I just name the book and not explain to you how to study it.
 This is my advice:
   - Introduction: Read all of it but **put special emphasis on the section for BigO (section VI on my version).**
   - Data Structures: Read all of it but **put special emphasis on Arrays and Strings**.
 Safely skip over Stacks and Queues, you won't need it.
 You won't probably need Trees and Graphs either, but I want you to become familiar with recursion and how to think in a *recursive way*.
   - Concepts and Algorithms: Go over the chapters